Amended Medical Aid Regulations

 No Longer Forced to Pay Outrageously High Prices

-The Southern African Board of Healthcare Funders has given the thumbs up for the new proposed amendments, as they believe it won’t only benefit the members, but medical aids as well.
-With these amendments, health care providers won’t have a blank cheque and medical aids won’t be allowed to be reckless with the money of medical aid members.
+The Southern African Board of Healthcare Funders has given the thumbs up for the new proposed amendments.
+They believe it won’t only benefit the members, but medical aids as well.
+With these amendments, health care providers won’t have a blank cheque.
+And medical aids won’t be able to be reckless with the money of medical aid members.

 At the moment the fees that healthcare providers are charging for PMBs is unregulated which means these health care providers can simply charge whatever they like for their services.
-Medical aid members are pleased with this because it gives them the assurance that they are not being exploited with ridiculously high medical prices.
+Medical aid members support this because it gives them the assurance that they will not face ridiculously high medical prices.